ppinard/ebsd-image/doc/documentation/reference/maps/ebsdmmap.rst

   * Magnification
   * Tilt of the sample
   * Working distance
-  * Step size in x and y
-  * Rotation of the sample with respect to the camera
+  * Rotation of the sample
-  * Calibration (pattern center and detector distance)
+  * Pattern center and detector distance

 An *EbsdMMap* is saved in a ZIP as a :ref:`multimap`.